malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 The _physical_ view examines the brain as a collection of neurons.
 While some regions have specific functionality that we understand, other regions serve many purposes and are hard to characterise exactly.
 Many different kinds of behaviours are tightly integrated and overlap across multiple regions making it very hard to identify specific functionality within this "spaghetti" of pathways.

-The _logical_ view unpacks the physical "spaghetti" by reinterpreting it as simplified component architectures.
+The _logical_ view untangles the physical "spaghetti" by reinterpreting it as simplified component architectures.

 The _data_ view examines the data state that is produced, transferred, and processed within the _logical_ view.